 With the enactment of Industry Training Act, the role of the industry has become a key factor in shaping VET education in New Zealand.
 Training in New Zealand is as per the demands from the industry.
 So, ITOs must provide on-the-job training and assess students based on unit standards and qualifications corresponding to the particular industry.
 The assessment level is guided as per the requirements of the industry and as per specifications of National Qualifications Framework (NQF).

 Assessments: Key to Success

 Similar to ITOs, there are Institutes of Technology and Polytechnics (ITP) that offer degrees similar to qualifications from the universities.
-The curricula are on Technical and Vocational Education and Training (TVET) that allow upper secondary school students to specialize in vocational technical courses.
+The curricula are on Technical and Vocational Education and Training (TVET) that allow upper secondary school students to specialize in vocational-technical courses.
 The institutes can offer English language training, vocational training, and community interest courses.
 The programs can have internships, on-the-job training, cooperative learning or integrated work experience.
 So, those looking for industry-based education with internship or training programs, here is your chance – take up VET courses at apt institutes in New Zealand.
 Contact our student adviser for details.

 The National Qualifications Framework is a system of national qualifications available through course work in schools, polytechnics, colleges of education and wananga and work-based training programmes.
 It links 800 different qualifications across almost every industry.